Connecticut Sun rout Sparks in sweep of WNBA semifinals

 LONG BEACH, Calif.
+(AP) — The future is so bright for the Connecticut Sun that Courtney Williams wore shades after Sunday’s game and gave a hilarious play-by-play of her pep talk to every teammate, including what she told star point guard Jasmine Thomas.

+“I feel like we were just doing what we do.
+There’s not really a magic potion to it,” Williams said.
+“I walk up to (No.) 5 and I say, ‘you’re a dog.
+Do what you do.’ “

-(AP) — Jasmine Thomas had 29 points and Courtney Williams added 17 points and 13 rebounds to lead Connecticut to a 78-56 win in Game 3 of the WNBA semifinals and give the Sun a sweep of the series Sunday.
+Thomas obliged with a career playoff-best 29 points and Williams added 17 points and a career-high 13 rebounds to lead Connecticut to a 78-56 win in Game 3 of the WNBA semifinals and give the Sun a sweep of the series Sunday.

 Connecticut advances to the WNBA Finals for the first time since 2005, where it will play either Washington or Las Vegas.
 The Mystics have a 2-1 series lead over the Aces.